yw-fang/readingnotes/README.md

 Here is the information of the folders in this repo.

-1. cmphysics: condensed matter physics
+- cmphysics: condensed matter physics
-2. matsci: materials science.
-3. abinitio: ab initio codes such as vasp, quantum espresso, phono3py
+- abinitio: ab initio codes such as vasp, quantum espresso, phono3py
-4. datasci: data science maily using python
+- datasci: data science maily using python
-5. machine-learning: machine learning
+- machine-learning: machine learning
-6. render: 3D rendering tools
+- render: 3D rendering tools

-Note that I have stopped maintaining '2. matsci' folder any more in Github since 24th April, 2018.
+- writing: scientific writing

 Y.-W.Fang